-It is the responsibility of the admitted, registered, and non-degree seeking student to provide the CCAF administrative center with their proper educational documentation.
+It is the responsibility of the admitted, registered, and non-degree seeking student to provide CCAF with their proper educational documentation.

 To initiate a record update, the student must contact the CCAF Advisor at the E&TS or BETM.
 To progress in a CCAF AAS degree, the student must submit appropriate educational documentation reflecting course completion.
 The issuing institution or agency must mail these documents directly to the CCAF Registrar: